TurtleBot4 Navigation Tuning Result

 Nav2 investigation results:

-Increasing inflation_radius from 0.35 to 1.25 combined with lowering the cost_scaling_factor from 4.0 to 1.25 causes nav2 to plan farther from walls and obstacles which lowers the incidence of “side object distractions” during path following.
+• Increasing global cost map inflation_radius from 0.35 to 1.25 combined with lowering the global cost_scaling_factor from 4.0 to 1.25 causes nav2 to plan farther from walls and obstacles which lowers the incidence of “side object distractions” during path following.

 And do not trust Google Gemini - especially do not ask Gemini to fix an error that resulted from the prior Gemini suggestion!
 You will chase rabbits down holes each one deeper than the prior.
 Do not believe Gemini if it says this will reduce CPU load.
 Do not believe Gemini if it says it read a file you gave it a URL to review.
 (It will confidently hallucinate about what it read at the URL it didn’t visit, and apologize with “You are right.
 I am wrong.
 This is embarrassing.
 I will try to do better.” - but it won’t.)